 This interactive map shows natural lazy rivers in Texas to go tubing.
 The map includes major and minor rivers of Texas.
-It also includes major cities for reference.
+It also includes major cities for context.
 Since many of these sites go through state parks, they have also been included.
-To get more information on each River, Park, or Tubing Site, hover over the map.
+Hover over the map to get more information on each River, Park, or Tubing Site.
 To get a closer look, zoom over.
-For more information scroll down.
+For more information, scroll down.

 Lazy Rivers in Texas

 This map has the most complete tubing locations in Texas.
 It shows all the major rivers of the Lone Star State.
 It also includes the most popular lazy rivers, as well as the most scenic ones.

 Most articles focus on the best rivers for floating.
 This map attempted to include all of them.

 Remember that the time it takes a canoe to travel down a river will take at least twice as much time floating on a tube.

 The most popular rivers are located in Hill Country, close to the cities of Austin and San Antonio.
 They have different options for tube rentals and prices.